WeirdCuttlefish/highschool-cs-guide/README.md

 ## Internships
 ## Summer Programs
 ### Preface
-I feel like these programs are super scary with how selective they are.
-At least that's how I felt.
-I decided to apply for one senior year and got in so it wasn't that bad I guess. <br> These programs all have varying due dates based on the year so I've linked their websites and you can do your own research.
+I didn't even know that these kinds of summer programs existed until my junior year, after the due dates.
+Even then, most of these were relatively hidden from me.
+The selectivity of these programs as well as the application process would've been great practice for my college applications.
+However, I was pretty scared of applying due to how selective they were.
+I decided to apply for some my senior year and got in.
+My advice would be to just apply.
 ### All Years
 1. [**Google Summer of Code**](https://summerofcode.withgoogle.com/) - GSoC is a program designed to introduce contributing to open source projects - Online
 2. [**NASA**](https://intern.nasa.gov/) - Nasa Internship - Online and in-person options